The Hidden Gem of Cookies: Oatmeal Raisin

 Although it’s understandably hard to compete with a perfect, classic chocolate chip cookie, specifically one with a crispy exterior speckled with browned butter bits and a gooey, chocolate-filled interior, an oatmeal-raisin cookie is mediocre even without considering its out of league competitor.

 Not to mention, when it comes to visual appeal, the oatmeal raisin cookie places last.
-The lumpy oatmeal cookie is depressing to look at and, well, unappealing.
-The sprinkling of raisins throughout it is a futile attempt at making it seem as warm and inviting as a chocolate chip cookie.
+The lumpy cookies are depressing to look at and, well, unappealing; the sprinkling of raisins throughout is a futile attempt at making them seem as warm and inviting as a chocolate chip cookie.
 Any other cookie pales in comparison to a chocolate chip cookie, with its golden brown texture and gooey pockets of chocolate completely nailing the visual appeal factor.

 If you’re seriously telling me that an oatmeal raisin cookie can even come close to being as good as a chocolate chip cookie in any way, I’m just gonna assume you’re lying.
 The words “oatmeal” and “raisin” do not sound appetizing in any way.
 And put together?
 Don’t even get me started… Even the worst chocolate chip cookie would be infinitely better than a “good” (if that’s even possible…) oatmeal raisin cookie.